-Office Manager: The Office Manager works closely with SLT and the Inclusion Team to identify and reduce poor attendance and punctuality.
+Office Manager: The Office Manager works closely with SLT to identify and reduce poor attendance and punctuality.

-Members of the team and SLT
+Members and SLT

 Members hold regular meetings to discuss vulnerable children and plan how to remove the barriers to learning that have been identified.
 They provide advice and training to support for teaching and support staff, e.g. going into lessons to observe and work with children, as well as for parents and carers on how to support their child at home.